In this Article

 2. Vitamin K

-Vitamin K is a nutrient essential for strong and healthy bones.
+Vitamin K is an essential nutrient for strong and healthy bones.
 Cucumbers have Vitamin K, plus other heart and brain-healthy B-vitamins, iron, folic acid, and magnesium.

 3. Prevents Dehydration

-We’re talking about plenty of fresh distilled water found in cucumbers.
-You won’t have to worry about electrolyte imbalance due to dehydration, since cucumbers will take care of it.
+We’re talking about plenty of water found in cucumbers along with lots of minerals.
+You won’t have to worry about electrolyte imbalance due to dehydration since cucumbers will take care of it.

 4. Enhances Skin Elasticity